Are you curious about how metal parts are made? Do you want to know the intricate process behind casting production? Look no further!

 Casting production process

-Casting production is a complex multi process combination process, which includes the following main processes:
+Casting production is a complex multi-step process that encompasses the following key processes:

-2) Production preparation, including preparation of materials for melting, materials and patterns for molding and core making, core boxes, sand boxes and other process equipment;
+- Preparation of production materials: This includes readying the materials for melting, as well as the materials and patterns needed for molding and core making, such as core boxes, sand boxes, and other equipment.

-Casting production is a metal forming method that heats and melts the metal to make it fluidity, then pours it into the mold cavity with a certain shape, fills the mold cavity under the action of gravity or external force (pressure, centrifugal force, electromagnetic force, etc.), cools and solidifies into a casting (or part).
+Casting production is a metal forming technique that involves heating the metal to bring it to a fluid state and pouring it into a mold with a desired shape.
+The metal fills the mold cavity under the influence of gravity or external forces such as pressure, centrifugal force, or electromagnetic force, and then cools and solidifies into a casting or part.

 Fig. 1 casting process

-The casting is generally processed as a blank to become a part.
+The casting process usually involves turning a blank into a part.

-However, there are also many castings that can meet the requirements of design accuracy and surface roughness of parts without cutting, and can be directly used as parts.
+However, some castings meet the necessary design accuracy and surface roughness requirements without the need for further cutting and can be used as parts directly.